guigolab/grape-nf/ihec-setup.md

 Copy the `nextflow.config` file from the initial test folder or create one as needed.

-Use the following command to run the IHEC testsuite:
+Use the following command to run the IHEC test suite:

     ../nextflow run ../grape-nf-IHEC -profile ihec,ihec-data -with-singularity

 **NOTE**: the `ihec-data` profile only contains configuration for the required input references and data.
 Thus it must be used in conjuction with a workflow profile such as `ihec`, as it can be seen in the example command above.
 Please check [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html#config-profiles) for more information about configuration profiles.

-Once the data has been processed the following checksums can be used to verify that the pipeline ran fine and produced the correct output fies:
+Once the data has been processed the following checksums can be used to verify that the pipeline ran fine and produced the correct output files:

     ea4075877567c6b36061370d50fde9e2 *A24901.contigs.bed
     4804ef82c86baf5af551c0ae03204448 *A24901.genes.results